terrenceshi/portfolio_3d/README.md

 ## TO DO:

-Scene
- - Add lights from cars (hard as fuck, may need to download a new package for this one)
- - Look at different colors for Art page

-Art
- - Should have boxes pop up on scroll (any page that requires scrolling should)
- - improve loading / not loading lerp (could use a timer before lerp just to see if images are loaded)
-    - Could consider having a timer before every lerp to fade out

-Music
+ - art height discrepency
+    - either hardcode since height pixel values
+    - or change the containers transition property such that it wont transition on width change

+ - make ONE song to make music height discrepency better

  - Add some cool effects for playing track

-CS
- - Image load?

-Misc
  - Navbar currently gets overlayed when u scroll under it.
 Make it look pretty.

- - Look into why sometimes menu link does not work
- - figure out how to deal with height discrepency (laptop has about 800 height)
-    - on desktop, artbox can go up to 650 width but gotta shave it down for laptop
-        - maybe create some algorithm to calculate an images dimensions and see how much you can fit
-    - music padding on footer is extremely awkward
-        - making ONE song or sample would solve this issue.
+ - Should have boxes pop up on scroll (any page that requires scrolling should)

  - Improve run time by looking into this: https://github.com/pmndrs/gltfjsx

+ - Add lights from cars (hard as fuck, may need to download a new package for this one)

+ - improve loading / not loading lerp (could use a timer before lerp just to see if images are loaded)
+    - Could consider having a timer before every lerp to fade out

+ - Look at different colors for Art page

  - look up use of chromatic abberation for fun